-In one of his lovely, chatty comments -N- asked me about kayaking and if I’d do a post about it and so here it is.
+In one of her lovely, chatty comments -N- asked me about kayaking and if I’d do a post about it and so here it is.
 It’s a little tough to film myself paddling, but I can at least give you a view from the boat and try to write well enough to convey how much I love being on the water.

 First of all, I’m a quiet water paddler.
 Wisconsin is well-known for its rapid rivers and for years the world championship for white water kayaking was held in Wausau, about 45 minutes south of me.
 There’s a kayaking water park in the center of town on the Wisconsin river.
 You can camp in the park and have fun in the water.
 There’s also the Wolf river, the La Crosse and the Flambeau if you want to drive a bit.
 Many others, too.